Larsundso/SteamVR-Discord-Overlay/README.md

 - **Mention resolution** - `@user`, `@role`, `#channel`, and `:emoji:` rendered as readable text in notifications
 - **Join/leave animations** - Users slide in from the left and phase out when leaving
 - **Channel header** - Shows channel name and voice connection status
+- **Mute/deafen buttons** - Interactive buttons visible in the SteamVR dashboard.
+Attach to left/right controller, HMD, or playspace.
+Configurable position, rotation, scale, and opacity.
+Green when active, red when muted/deafened.
-- **Web dashboard** - Browser-based control panel with live console, overlay controls, and channel subscription browser
+- **Web dashboard** - Browser-based control panel with live console, overlay controls, channel subscription browser, and mute/deafen button settings
 - **Adjustable position** - Move, rotate, and angle the overlay from the console or web dashboard
+- **Auto-save** - All settings changes save automatically
 - **Auto-start** - Registers with SteamVR to launch automatically
 - **Portable** - Single .exe, no install needed